-Colourful butterflies, song birds, busy insects - wildlife in the garden will give the whole family something to watch, listen to and learn about.
-And not only that, you’ll also be helping the environment by encouraging some of the rarer creatures to take up residence or feed in your outdoor room.
+Colourful butterflies, song birds, busy insects – attracting wildlife into the garden will give the whole family something to watch, listen to and learn about.
+And not only that, you’ll also be helping the environment by providing a habitat to encourage some of the rarer creatures to take up residence or feed.

-It doesn’t matter what size your outside space is, or whether you’re out in the countryside or the middle of the urban jungle – everyone can do a few small and pocket-friendly things to invite insects, birds or animals into their garden.
-Here are our top tips for getting furry, flying or feathered guests to visit your home.
+It doesn’t matter what size your outside space is, or whether you’re out in the countryside or the middle of the urban jungle.
+A few quick and easy considerations in your garden design can help invite animals, minibeasts or birds into the garden.
+Here are our top tips and ideas for getting furry, flying or feathered guests to visit your home.

 There’s loads that you can do with plants to entice animals and insects.
 Attract bees and butterflies with scented plants that will fill the air with colour and perfume.
 We recommend herbs, pollinating plants and wildflowers.
-Buddleja (or buddleia) is a particular favourite with butterflies, so much so that it's also commonly known as the Butterfly Bush, while lavender (lavandula), rosemary (rosmarinus officinalis) and thyme (thyme vulgaris) are loved by butterflies and bees alike.
-Both look for open flowers with large heads making sunflowers a top choice as well.
-Many wildflowers, like corn marigolds (chrysanthemum segetum), harebell (campanula rotundifolia) and cowslips (primula veris), work well in borders, or create your own meadow (or mini-meadow if space is tight) with our mixed wildflower seeds or wildflower turf.
+Buddleia (buddleja) is a particular favourite with butterflies, so much so that it's also commonly known as the Butterfly Bush, while lavender (lavandula), rosemary (rosmarinus officinalis) and thyme (thyme vulgaris) are loved by butterflies and bees alike.
+Both look for open flowers with large heads, making sunflowers (helianthus) a top choice as well.
+Many wildflowers, like corn marigolds (chrysanthemum segetum), harebell (campanula rotundifolia) and cowslips (primula veris), work well in borders or create your own meadow (or mini-meadow if space is tight) with our mixed wildflower seeds or wildflower turf.
 Get more inspiration for creating a butterfly garden in our video (below).

 Try to ensure that there's at least one plant flowering in your garden at any time of the year.
 This is great for bees, as rather than hibernating, they simply become less active in colder weather.
 So encourage them back into your garden on warm, sunny winter days with the promise of food with winter-flowering plants like crocus.

-Fast-growing annual and biennial plants like sweet peas and foxgloves not only look amazing, but will also encourage pollinating insects – though you will have to replace them each year.
+Fast-growing annual and biennial plants like salvia (salvia officinalis) and sweet peas (lathyrus odoratus) not only look amazing but will also encourage pollinating insects – though you will have to replace them each year.
 Or why not try our Butterflies and Bees Seed Mix, which has been specially designed to attract insects that need nectar?

-Add some climbers to your walls and trellis to encourage insects and birds to live or roost inside them.
+Climbing plants encourage insects and birds to live or roost inside them.
 Add climbers and a trellis to support it as it grows taller.
-If it’s a climber that grows flowers, like a clematis, it will attract bees too.
+If it’s a climber that grows flowers, like a clematis or a passion flower, it will attract bees too.

-Birds are a joy to watch in your garden and are useful visitors as they will eat up slugs, snails, aphids and caterpillars (so be wary if you want butterflies).
+Birds are a joy to watch in your garden and are useful visitors as they will eat up pests like slugs, snails and aphids.
 They flock to plants and trees that produce berries and seeds for them to eat, like holly, spindle, firethorn and crab apple.
-And supplement their diet further with a bird feeder, making sure to regularly fill it with bird seed throughout the year.

-Provide water for drinking, bathing and splashing around in with a bird bath, or even just a plant saucer full of water.
+Provide water for drinking, bathing and splashing around with a bird bath, or even just a plant saucer full of water.
 This is essential at both the height of summer and during cold spells in winter.
-Look for ones with a shallow dish, sloping sides and a rough surface to help grip, and set a few stones in the middle so that they can bathe easily.
 Situate close enough to bushes and trees so that birds can escape into them if they get alarmed, but do check that cats can’t use them as cover to attack.